lookbook-hq/lookbook/docs/src/_extend/inputs/templates.md

   <% s.with_block_prose do %>
     Lookbook uses [AlpineJS](https://alpinejs.dev) under the hood for all JavaScript interactions.

-    Custom input templates are automatically wrapped up as an Alpine component that takes care of handling updates to the preview when it's `value` property changes.
+    Custom input templates are automatically wrapped up as an Alpine component that takes care of handling updates to the preview when its `value` property changes.

     To bind the value of an input to the Alpine component's `value` property you can add an [`x-model` attribute](https://alpinejs.dev/directives/model) to the input, like so: